 BROKEN HILL, THE HERITAGE CITY

-Broken Hill is a fascinating city, and we warmly encourage you to get to know it whilst enjoying your stay at our Broken Hill accommodation and caravan parks.
+Broken Hill is a fascinating city, and we warmly encourage you to get to know it whilst enjoying your stay at our Broken Hill hotel and Broken Hill caravan park.
 In 2015 it became the very first city in Australia to have the honour of being added to the National Heritage List.

 In addition to its rich and colourful history, Broken Hill also has a bold and energetic art scene, famous festivals and delicious Outback pub fare in beautiful heritage buildings.
 Broken Hill is often considered the quintessential outback town with its warm hospitality, rich heritage, wide streets and remarkable aesthetic.
 It is a unique and remote city that offers a charming combination of grand, historical buildings and ramshackle miners’ huts.

 Broken Hill is the largest regional outback centre in western New South Wales.
 The city has often been described as the ‘Capital of the Outback’ or ‘The Silver City’ – the latter for its long association with mining, specifically silver and mineral deposits.
 Mining in Broken Hill has been essential to Australia’s development as a nation and the natural geographic significance of the region cannot be understated.
 It is home to a rare volume of minerals with close to 300 mineral varieties and remains one of the world’s richest deposits in silver, lead and zinc.

 Broken Hill Australia is well known for its mining history and as the birthplace of BHP (1885).
 But while the mining industry still plays an integral role in the city’s life, tourism and hospitality are becoming increasingly important.
 The Out of the Ordinary Outback Group are proud of the part we are playing in the growth of tourism in the Outback jewel that is the far-west of New South Wales, particularly with our accommodation in Broken Hill.

 THINGS TO DO IN AND AROUND BROKEN HILL, AUSTRALIA